AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Limitations**

-Safari does not support both permitted and restricted domains.
+Safari does not support both allowed and disallowed domains.
 So the rules like `example.org,~foo.example.org##.textad` are invalid in AdGuard for Safari.

 **Exceptions**